Charizard: Concept and characteristics

-Whereas its pre-evolutions Charmander and Charmeleon are ground-bound lizard like creatures, Charizard's design is inspired by dragons, more specifically European dragons.
-Charizard has two elemental "types" in-game, Fire and Flying, which determine its in battle strengths and weaknesses.
-Despite its draconic origins, Charizard does not gain the Dragon typing outside of its form change into Mega Charizard X.

 Charizard can breathe flames so intense that they can melt boulders, but will never torch a weaker foe.
 If Charizard becomes angry, the flame at the tip of their tail can flare up in a whitish-blue color.
 Mega Charizard X has a black, toned body and hotter blue flames.
 Mega Charizard Y, by comparison, more closely resembles Charizard's original color design, and has significantly stronger flying abilities according to the games.
 Charizard has an additional "Shiny form," which changes the species' natural color schemes.
 Charizard's shiny form first appeared in Pokémon Gold and Silver, and could be encountered in many games afterwards, including in Pokémon Go, where it could be obtained in many events, such as during special Community Day events featuring Charmander.
 In Pokémon Sword and Shield, Charizard is capable of Gigantamaxing, which causes it to grow significantly in size and change its appearance.
 If Charizard knows any Fire-type damage dealing moves, they will be transformed into G-Max Wildfire, which deals damage after the attack for five turns.
 Gigantamax Charizard is most notably used by the games' Champion and final boss, Leon.